ScienceOfComputerProgramming/SCICO-D-23-00335/README.md

    * **Agent-based execution**.
 To execute an abstract test case that comes from a model, it needs to be interpreted to concrete interactions with the GUT.
 This step is also called _concretization_.
 PX-MBT uses _aplib_ agents as the executor: the test case is first coverted to goals and tactics for an agent, which in turn converts tactics into primitive interactions with the GUT.
    Aplib is an agent programming framework specifically for testing computer games, e.g. it comes with a programming model which is suitable for that purpose.
 Using aplib eases the effort in implementing the concretization layer.

    * **Emotion trace generation.** Attaching the Model of Emotions component to  an aplib basic test agent creates an _emotional test agent_ ③, which is able to simulate emotions based on incoming events.
-Via a 'plugin' (also called `Environment`) the emotional test agent is connected to the GUT.
+Via an 'interface' (also called `Environment`) the emotional test agent is connected to the GUT.
 Each (abstract) test case of the test suite is then given to the agent for execution.
 The agent computes its emotional state upon observing events and records it in a _trace_ file.

    * **Emotion pattern verification.** After a whole test suite is executed on the GUT, functions from the PX Testing Tool can be used to analyze the produced emotion traces, e.g. to verify emotional requirements and to make heat-maps and  timeline graphs of the dynamic of the emotions that occur during the tests.